DavidHostler/NattyOrNot/README.md

 ### cd webapp && npm start

 Currently, this repository is not fully completed, so apologies if a few of the described features are currently missing.

 The app should be fully functional before the end of March.

-Additionally, at the time of this first commit, it has been barely a week since I started this project, so trust that it won't take long to make the app totally functional.
+Additionally, at the time of this first commit, it has been barely a week since I started this project, so trust that it won't take long to make the

+app totally functional.

-Additionally, if people think this is cool, then I will develop a mobile version with React-Native for use on cell phones.
+Additionally, if I get enough good feedback from people , then I will develop a mobile version with React-Native for use on cell phones just

-This is more convenient, since people tend to store physique pics on their cell phones rather than on their personal computers.
+to show off that I'm pretty good at mobile development too, and furthermore to show how easy it is to recreate an app from a webpage if you understand

+what data is being passed to and from it, as well as the design layout thereof.

-I hope you enjoy this app and may it inspire you to acquire more gainz!!! :)
+I sincerely hope that you enjoy this pet project, and that it inspires you to acquire more gainz!!! :)